Choosing The Right Anchor Type

-The choice of bolt type will take into account the environment, number of bolts to install and rock type.
-Fatal accidents have been caused (e.g. Blue Mountains, Australia) by the installation of unsuitable bolts for the rock properties and local experience / policy should be consulted before equipping in an unfamiliar area.
+The choice of bolt (fixing) type will take into account the environment, number of bolts to install and the rock type.
+Fatal accidents have been caused (e.g. Blue Mountains, Australia) by the installation of unsuitable bolts for the rock properties.
+Local experience / policy should be consulted before equipping in an unfamiliar area.

-Glue-in bolts are increasingly recognised as the preferred type of fixing that offer better performance long term and can be used in any rock type.
+Glue-in anchors are increasingly recognised as the preferred type of fixing that offer better performance long term and can be used in any rock type.

-Corrosion is an important consideration and local experience should always be a starting point for assessing what materials (stainless steels or titanium) have stood the test of time.
-For entirely new climbing areas we can assist you with identifying the presence of compound salts on the rock surface that can cause aggressive corrosion.
+Corrosion is an important consideration and local experience should always be a starting point for assessing which materials (stainless steel or titanium) have stood the test of time.
+For entirely new climbing areas, we can assist you with identifying the presence of compound salts on the rock surface, which can cause aggressive corrosion.

 Using 150mm deep glue-in bolts, placed in holes drilled through pebbles ensure sufficient matrix is able to absorb the force induced via the fixing during a fall.